Market Data Cleansing

 Alt for image

-1. Market Data XM Break Testing
+1. Market Data Cleansing Break Testing

 For each curve node and volatility point, Xplain automatically generates a unique identifier, referred to as a market data key (MDK), which is derived from the instrument’s characteristics (e.g. tenor) and the underlying index convention.
 MDKs are used to map a curve node or a volatility point to the relevant market data.